nikkovacevic/redux-planner/README.md

-# Redux Task Management
+# Redux Planner

-This is a simple task management app built using React.
-It allows users to view, save and delete tasks.
-The task data model contains an uuid, name of the task, the description, theme color and a priority level.
-The state of tasks is being managed by redux and redux-toolkit libraries.
+This is a simple planner app built using React.
+It allows users to view, save and delete tasks and events.
+The task data model contains an uuid, name of the task, the description, theme color and a priority level, while the event data model contains an uuid, name of the event, the description, theme color and a date.
+The state of tasks and events is being managed by Redux and Redux Toolkit libraries.

 ## Purpose